 Our staff specialise in areas including:

-You learn languages in the Department of Language and Linguistics, ranked in the top 10 departments in the UK for research (REF, 2014).
+You learn languages in the Department of Language and Linguistics, who are ranked14th for Linguistics in the Complete University Guide 2022.

 All of our modern languages staff are native or bilingual speakers from countries such as France, Belgium, Germany, Italy, Brazil, Spain and Cuba.
 As well as developing your language skills, they can share their expertise in professional translation, interpreting, subtitling, film, art, business and culture.